How to Keep Your Drains Clean and Prevent Future Blockages

 1. Don’t use chemical drain cleaning products.

-Chemical drain cleaners may cause damage to your pipes over time and could also cause harm to the environment.
-They may also be hazardous when mixed with other products for cleaning.
+Chemical drain cleaners can cause damage to your pipes over time and may also be harmful to the environment.
+They may also be hazardous when combined with other products for cleaning.

-Do not flush non-decomposable materials into your toilet such as paper towels, cotton swabs and dental floss as well as feminine hygiene products as they won’t dissolve naturally, and could instead cause expensive repairs in sewers or the septic tanks.
+Beware of flushing non-decomposable products in your toilet, like paper towels, cotton swabs or dental floss, as well as feminine hygiene products since they are not able to break down naturally and will instead cause costly repairs in sewers or the septic tanks.

 Do’s | Don’ts |